 - In the Hebrew version God is certain and focused on a moral covenant, and within pagan versions the gods are arbitrary and the plot lacks a clear character of the gods.

 It is also interesting to point out that in the Gilgamesh Epic, the main character is also ordered to bring one of every skilled craftsmen with him on the Ark, but with the point of Genesis being to renew all life via a covenant with God through Noah's bloodline, the craftsmen are omitted so the focus could be squarely on the genealogy starting anew.

 For those who like even more detail there are a number of parallel stories which you can Google for yourself.
 In the Sumerian tale, which predates the biblical version by thousands of years, the ark was built by Ziusudra; in Babylon the man Uta-Napisthim was like Noah; and in Akkad, Atrahasis held the role of Noah.
 The Greek Noah figure was called Deucalion.
 The Armenian Noah parallel was named Xisuthrus.
 India has a legendary Hindu flood story with a character named Manu.
 And the Native Americans even have a flood myth with a character named Manaboz .
 All of these cultures have their own unique slants on the story, some more divergent than others, but there is that common theme which connects all of them together (which harmonizes perfectly with the "out of Africa" movement in the migration of the human species).

 Share this on Facebook>>

 Below are some of the most insightful comments sent in by readers from before I removed comments from this site: (Do you have enlightening thoughts of your own?
-Email or Facebook message me and I may add them to the conversation)
+You can send them via the direct feedback form below, Facebook, or Google+)